Alektryon/ccru-aq/README.md

 # ccru-aq
 <br>
-A tool to search within the full text of "Ccru Writings 1997-2003" for any alphanumeric string matching a number or the AQ value of a specific phrase.<br>
+A Gematria tool that uses the full text of "Ccru Writings 1997-2003" as its database.<br>
+Basically, it looks for any string of words that qabbalistically match a specific number or the AQ value of a specific phrase.<br>
 <br>
 It isn't perfect, but... it's a start. =P